 Next, I checked out the calling situation.
 This is one aspect that’s often forgotten when evaluating headphones, but since Anker strongly pitches the Life NC towards business customers, it’s particularly important here.

 With that market in mind, the earbuds have several useful calling features.
-Without touching your phone, you can answer, reject, or end calls, switch between held and active calls, and get a vibrating alert of incoming calls.
+Without touching your phone, you can answer, reject, or end calls, switch between held and active conversations, and get a vibrating alert of incoming calls.

 For a business traveler, these features can certainly make life easier, especially when you’re taking calls on the move.
-Note, however, there’s no mute button — an odd omission, given the target audience.
+Note, however, there’s no mute button.
+That’s an odd omission, given the target audience.

 The quality of incoming audio was impressive during my test calls, with clear sound and more texture to the voice than many standard phone speakers.